JamesCC/VMXProxyPy/readme.md

 These commands take the form... `$CMD:I1,p1,p2;`

-    Where $ is the character code 0x02, and CMD is a three letter command code I1 represents the input
+    Where $ is the character code 0x02 (STX),
+    CMD is a three letter command code,
+    I1 represents the input,
-    p1, p2 are two parameters (exact number depends on the cmd) All commands are terminated by a semicolon.
+    p1, p2 are two parameters (exact number depends on the cmd), and all commands are terminated by a semicolon.

 If accepted, the response is either of the same form... `$RSP:I1,p1,p2;' or an ACK character code 0x06 (if no response information is needed).